Quantx/dgnsdk/dgnasm/language.md

 ```
 (Nothing) : Place result in destination
-LSKP : Place result in destination accumulator and skip the next instruction.
+SKP : Place result in destination accumulator and skip the next instruction.
-TSKP : Skip the next instruction without modifying the destination accumulator.
-This is effectively a jump instruction.

 #CZ : Skip if the Carry bit is zero
 #CN : Skip if the Carry bit is non-zero